drandreaskrueger/chainhammer/tobalaba.md

 # [chainhammer](README.md): Tobalaba
-Purpose: Extending the quorum benchmarking other Ethereum-type chains.
+Purpose: Extending the quorum benchmarking to other Ethereum-type chains.

-Here: Toabalaba chain of the EnergyWebFoundation.
+Here: *Toabalaba chain of the EnergyWebFoundation*, a fork of parity.

 ## quick shortcut:
 directly jump to